Specify change orders

 A period budget Period Budget Change Order (AC21.3)

-Any type of activity budget, based on the year and period values you enter Activity Budget Change Orders by Activity (AC21.4)
+Any type of activity budget, based on the year and period values you specify Activity Budget Change Orders by Activity (AC21.4)

-Note: If you need to maintain a change order, you must maintain it using the same form used to create it.
+Note: If you must maintain a change order, you must maintain it using the same form used to create it.
 You can only maintain unreleased change orders.

-2. Use the change order form to select the budget for which you want to process a change order.
-Use these guidelines to specify the field values:
+2. Use the change order form to select the budget to process a change order.
+Specify this information:

 Activity Group, Activity, and Budget Number

-Select the budget for which you want to process a change order.
+Select the budget to process a change order.

 Note: Each budget can have only one unreleased change order at a time.